Stephen Miller slams 'Fire and Fury' as 'grotesque work of fiction'

 The president also referred to Wolff's book as a "Fake Book" written by a "totally discredited author" in a separate tweet.

 Trump defended his background and success during an impromptu audience with reporters and in a series of tweets on Saturday.
-On Twitter, Trump insisted that he was a “very stable genius” in defense of some critics speculating about his mental health.
+On Twitter, Trump insisted that he was a "very stable genius" in defense against some critics' speculation about his mental health.

 "Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart," the president said in a tweet.